Creole Seasoning Recipe

-This homemade Creole Seasoning tastes WAY better than store-bought, is super quick to make, and contains no preservatives or fillers!
-Deliciously versatile, use it to season anything that needs a boost in FLAVOR!
+This homemade Creole Seasoning recipe tastes WAY better than store-bought, is super quick to make, and contains zero preservatives, additives, or fillers.
+Deliciously versatile, it is a fabulous all-purpose seasoning.
+Keep it at the dinner table to use to season just about anything that needs a boost in FLAVOR!

 Creole Seasoning vs. Cajun Seasoning

-This is such a versatile seasoning blend that it’s destined to hold a regular spot in your spice cabinet.
-Here are a few additional ideas to get you started:
+This is such a versatile seasoning blend that it’s destined to hold a regular spot in your spice cabinet or on your dining table.
+Here are just a few delicious ways you can use it:

 - Gumbo